Senators are calling on the Justice Department to look into Ticketmaster's practices

 "As the hearing demonstrated, there is a strong bipartisan consensus about taking steps to improve the way America's ticketing industry functions," they wrote.
 "We must ensure that we have competition in the market to drive down prices, encourage companies to innovate, and give consumers choice."

+"Ticketmaster remains the largest primary ticketing company, but it has steadily lost market share and has lowered pricing despite having by far the best product in the industry — sure signs that it is not the monopolist that some claim," it said.

+The letter, signed by executive vice president for corporate and regulatory affairs Daniel Wall, also urged Congress to take action against bots, to ban fraudulent resale practices and to mandate the ability for artists and other event providers to set their own resale terms on all ticketing websites.

-Klobuchar and Lee now say Live Nation has "largely failed" to answer those questions.
+But Klobuchar and Lee say Live Nation "largely failed" to answer lawmakers' questions.

 Senators asked how many concerts each year were promoted by Live Nation and ticketed by Ticketmaster.
 It says the company said it was "unable to determine" the answer "in the time available" but did not ask for an extension.